 Derby, United Kingdom - Hexagon PPM Offices

-Participants are also guided to solve exercises, during the course, for better understanding and practice on the course topics.
-Delegates should have an appreciation for Structural Engineering theory and principles.
-Qualifications would typically be a degree in Civil/Structural engineering, or relevant experience.
+Delegates should have an appreciation for Mechanical engineering theory and principles.
+Qualifications would typically be a degree or HNC/HND in Mechanical engineering, Chemical engineering or relevant experience.